 - Style: You can stick with a similar style or fabric as your bridal gown or go a different way.
 I think it’s best to have a budget in mind and keep the affordability factor especially if you won’t be footing the bill.
 You can check out a variety of ideas and styles on Pinterest and Etsy.

 - Accessories/Footwear: So barefoot is best for little walkers.
 If your wedding is peak summer season, a securely strapped, light sandal may be best to keep little toes from the heat.
 As for accessories, you can find lots of cute ideas from headpieces to jewerly, flower baskets and more at Etsy.com

 It’s important to communicate with your flower girl’s parents the timeline for when and where to be the day of your wedding.
 Make sure you communicate who will be transporting/walking/caring for your flower girl the day of the wedding.
-The ideas is to enjoy each other’s presence and cherished wedding relationship.
-NOT a hectic babysitting scene from “Problem Child.”
+The idea is to enjoy each other’s presence and cherished wedding relationship.
+NOT a hectic babysitting scene from the movie “Problem Child.”
 It’s VERY important for kids to know the expectations in order to ensure compliance, understanding, and no misunderstandings.
 Don’t let the wedding day be the first time she hears these reminders.
 Take note to discuss:

 - Procedure for walking down the aisle/flower dispersing/where to go after the aisle (standing or sitting)

 - Length of wedding (though most young kids don’t have a great concept of time, explaining the wedding timeline helps and a candy bribe doesn’t hurt) 😉